The best kitchen tools and gadgets, according to Food52’s Amanda Hesser

 For more than 10 years, Food52 has brought James Beard award-winning recipes to the web, sold New York Times best-selling cookbooks, and grown an online community of foodies to more than 16 million people.
 Needless to say, this company knows its way around a kitchen—even better than you do after six months of cooking at home.

-That’s why we reached out to Amanda Hesser, co-founder and CEO of the innovative company, for inspiration and guidance as a new stay-at-home season (a holiday one, at that) awaits us.
+That’s why we reached out to Amanda Hesser, cofounder and CEO of the innovative company, for inspiration and guidance as a new stay-at-home season (a holiday one, at that) awaits us.
 “The pandemic underlined how vital home cooking is as a source of both sustenance and comfort,” she says.
 “And it has forced us to adapt to a new landscape of grocery shopping and cooking all the time.
 People have had to try new things and figure out how to make the most of what they have on hand.
 Some home cooks have embraced this with gusto, which is why we’re still seeing a wave of trends like bread baking.”

 Sourdough starters were just the beginning.
-Hesser believes that this moment marks a true cultural shift: Americans are genuinely interested in learning how to feed ourselves better for the long-haul.
-So, how to make the kitchen updates you need to embrace a fall and winter of cozy, homemade meals?
-Hesser first recommends getting your hands on all the zucchini, peppers, and eggplant you can before the season ends so you can make ratatouille.
+Hesser believes that this moment marks a true cultural shift: Americans are genuinely interested in learning how to feed ourselves better for the long haul.
+So how to make the kitchen updates you need to embrace a fall and winter of cozy, homemade meals?
+Hesser recommends first getting your hands on all the zucchini, peppers, and eggplant you can before the season ends so you can make ratatouille.
 (It freezes well!)
 Then, consider investing in these six kitchen tools that can make a big difference.

-Staub x Food 52 Enameled Cast Iron Braising Pan
+Staub x Food52 Enameled Cast-Iron Braising Pan

-“This is a year-round lifesaver, and it comes especially handy in the fall because you can use it for everything from roasting chicken to making a vegetable gratin to braising short ribs,” Hesser says.
+“This is a year-round lifesaver, and it comes in handy especially in the fall because you can use it for everything from roasting chicken to making a vegetable gratin to braising short ribs,” Hesser says.
 This Swiss Army Knife of a pot is heritage quality.
 That means a lifetime of delicious, cozy one-pot meals.

 Five Two Wooden Spoons

 Spoons are underrated: You might not understand the value of a great wooden spoon until you’ve scratched the bottom of your favorite saucepan with a metal utensil.
 (Not that I’m speaking from experience or anything.)
-“Great quality wooden spoons are worth the splurge,” Hesser agrees.
+“Great-quality wooden spoons are worth the splurge,” Hesser says.
 “Having a go-to cooking utensil that feels good in your hand is—to me—essential to the pleasure of cooking.”
 These five spoons from Food52’s in-house brand have extra thoughtful design details: Each has a flattened scraping edge so you can scoop into every nook of a jar or pot, and they are made from teak—a water-resistant wood that is used on boats.

 Microplane Master Series Graters

 I dare you to watch this video of Microplane’s graters at work and not want to buy one.
-Seeing these things at work is simply satisfying.
+Seeing these things in action is simply satisfying.
 Microplane makes the best graters, hands down.
 “And now that we’re entering the season of pastas and baked dishes—naturally topped with lots of grated cheese—you’ve got a perfect excuse to upgrade your graters,” Hesser says.

 Dreamfarm Ortwo Pepper Grinder

 “I’m obsessed with this grinder because you can adjust the grind and it grinds incredibly quickly and efficiently,” Hesser says.
 “Also, it’s cleverly designed with an easy-to-refill jar that twists on and off.”
-That means you can get back-up jars and fill them with other spices–so it’s not just a pepper grinder as the name suggests, but a universal spice grinder.
+That means you can get back-up jars and fill them with other spices, so it’s not just a pepper grinder as the name suggests, but a universal spice grinder.

 Five Two Compostable Sponge Cloths